 nginx performance since retrieving a session from memcached is done

-synchronously (mostly because a limitation in OpenSSL design who does
+synchronously (mostly because of a limitation in OpenSSL design who

-RFC 5077 tells tickets allow us to load-balance requests
+RFC 5077 explains that tickets allow us to load-balance

-across servers.
-However, to the best of my knowledge, there is
+requests across servers.
+However, to the best of my knowledge, there

-currently no web server able to share tickets across a pool.
-Actually,
+is currently no web server able to share tickets across a pool.
+When a

-some keys that will be used to protect and encrypt tickets.
-In
+that will be used to protect and encrypt tickets.
+In OpenSSL, from

 /* Setup RFC4507 ticket keys */ if ((RAND_pseudo_bytes(ret->tlsext_tick_key_name, 16) <= 0) || (RAND_bytes(ret->tlsext_tick_hmac_key, 16) <= 0) || (RAND_bytes(ret->tlsext_tick_aes_key, 16) <= 0)) ret->options |= SSL_OP_NO_TICKET;